Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Related Work

 \subsection{Self-attention Mechanism}

 The inception of Transformer \cite{vaswani2017attention} can be traced back to the domain of natural language processing (NLP), where the self-attention mechanism plays a pivotal role in establishing relations between local features.
-ViT \cite{dosovitskiy2020image} is the first model to extend Transformers to vision tasks, where a plain Transformer is applied to patch sequences clipped from images.
 For gigapixel images, the patch sequence becomes too long to process in self-attention mechanism.
 Local-attention and approximate-attention can be employed to address this problem. \cite{beltagy2020longformer}introduce a fixed-size sliding window to sequences, MSA is only performed within the windows. \cite{child2019generating} propose sparse-Transformer, where a subset of the input sequence is selected by adaptive mechanisms to calculate self-attention. \cite{wang2020linformer} introduce a low-rank factorization of the attention matrix.
 There are also other local-attention methods \cite{kitaev2020reformer,zaheer2020big}.
 However, local-attention methods present a trade-off dilemma where non-overlapped windows lack communication between each window, while overlapped windows make more computational burden as the sequence goes longer.
 And the adoption of approximate attention in models results in information loss, reducing the interpretability of the model.
 Therefore, we require a more efficient, simple, and flexible approach to building local-global relations to handle high-resolution images like WSIs. \cite{fang2022msg} proposed a messenger mechanism to the non-overlapped window attention method, which enables the information exchange between separated windows.

-Motivated by the messenger mechanism proposed in \cite{fang2022msg}, we incorporate this mechanism into MIL to establish a hierarchical framework.
-However, We do not treat \(MSG\) tokens only as a hub for communication between fixed windows like in \cite{fang2022msg}.
-These tokens are actually higher-level instances of the original bag.
-Thus, we further make use of these \(MSG\) tokens to build higher-level bags and demonstrate its effectiveness in extremely high-resolution MIL tasks.
+In MMIL-Transformer, we incorporate \(MSG\) mechanism\cite{fang2022msg} into MMIL as one method to establish a hierarchical framework.
+However, We do not treat \(MSG\) tokens only as a hub for communication between fixed windows.
+We use those tokens to generate higher-level instances, which finally contribute to higher-level bags.
+Moreover, we introduce an embedding-wise masking mechanism to further reduce the number of instances and boost the performance.